Vectorial phase retrieval in super-resolution polarization microscopy: Introduction

-A common solution to this problem is to perform a set of calibration measurements \cite{hanser2003phase,hanser2004phase}, and use them in a phase retrieval optimization algorithm to determine the aberrations present in the system.
-For this approach to work, it is important to have an accurate model for light's propagation from a known source to the camera and to incorporate phase diversity, such as measurements at varying focal planes, both to avoid falling into local minima and to accelerate convergence \cite{Gonsalves:2018}.
-For single-molecule localization microscopes, the standard approach is to measure the PSFs generated by fluorescent nanobeads for varying focal planes and use this Z-stack of images in a phase retrieval algorithm \cite{Petrov:2017}.
-Initial approaches relied on scalar models assuming a point source emitting a spherical wavefront along with a scalar pupil representing the aberrations.
+A common solution to this problem is to perform a set of calibration measurements,\cite{hanser2003phase,hanser2004phase} and use them in a phase retrieval optimization algorithm to determine the aberrations present in the system.
+For this approach to work, it is important to have an accurate model for light's propagation from a known source to the camera, and to incorporate phase diversity, e.g. through measurements at varying focal planes, both to avoid falling into local minima and to accelerate convergence.\cite{Gonsalves:2018} For single-molecule localization microscopes, the standard approach is to measure the PSFs generated by fluorescent nanobeads for varying focal planes and use this Z-stack of images in a phase retrieval algorithm.\cite{Petrov:2017} Initial approaches relied on scalar models assuming a point source emitting a spherical wavefront along with a scalar pupil representing the aberrations.
 In this simplified case, Gerchberg-Saxton iterative algorithms \cite{gerchberg1972practical,fienup1982phase} can be used, thus reducing the complexity of the implementation.
-However, these algorithms are less flexible since not any parameter can be included in the retrieval procedure \cite{hanser2003phase,hanser2004phase,clark2012microscope}.
-A more flexible approach is offered by casting the phase retrieval problem as a nonlinear optimization routine where any parameter in the model can be included, although this requires providing analytical formulas for the gradients in these parameters, hence complicating their implementation \cite{fienup1982phase}.
-More accurate models that take into account the vector nature of the emitted light have also been proposed \cite{thao2019phase,ferdman2020vipr}.
-They incorporate the effect of the interface between the medium embedding the fluorescent particles and the coverslip which causes extra aberrations, polarization-dependent transmission and supercritical angle fluorescence (SAF) radiation \cite{novotny2006principles,ferdman2020vipr}.
-However, these approaches assume a scalar mask to characterize all the remaining aberrations thus preventing them from correcting any residual polarization-dependent effects.
+However, these algorithms are less flexible since the pupil model cannot be chosen freely, and they are not directly applicable to full vectorial models that consider the dipolar emission pattern and polarization distortions.\cite{hanser2003phase,hanser2004phase,clark2012microscope} A more flexible approach is offered by casting the phase retrieval problem as a nonlinear optimization routine where most parameters in the model can be found during the optimization process, although this requires providing analytical formulas for the gradients in these parameters, hence complicating implementation.\cite{fienup1982phase} More accurate models that take into account the vector nature of the emitted light have also been proposed.\cite{thao2019phase,ferdman2020vipr} They incorporate the effect of the interface between the medium embedding the fluorescent particles and the coverslip, which causes extra aberrations, polarization-dependent transmission and supercritical angle fluorescence (SAF) radiation.\cite{novotny2006principles,axelrod2012fluorescence,ferdman2020vipr} However, these approaches assume a scalar mask to characterize all the remaining aberrations thus preventing them from correcting any residual polarization-dependent effects.
 Moreover, the polarized components of the emitted fields are eventually summed in order to model an unpolarized measurement, which is not directly applicable to polarized PSFs in SMOLM.